yousean-ai/UGS/Raspberry-Pi.md

   * [Download the source and build](#download-the-source-and-build)

 ## Installing on a Raspberry Pi
-As of version 1.0.6 Universal Gcode Sender should work out of the box on Raspberry Pi running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (just a couple of tweaks).
+As of version 1.0.6 Universal Gcode Sender should work on Raspberry Pi running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) if you apply a couple of tweaks in your RPi settings.

 ### Activate OpenGL driver
 Raspbian comes with the proprietary video driver VC4 which is not supported by the OpenGL-library that UGS is using.
 To use the visualizer you need to activate one of the other drivers and remove/move the vc4-libraries.